bloominstituteoftechnology/java-WordCount/README.md

 Note:

 Below are two snippets of code you might find useful for this afternoon.
-Of course if you do not find them useful please ignore.
+If you do not find them useful please ignore.
 You are NOT required to use this code.

 ```JAVA
 // remove all remaining punctuation from the string